Royalsspirit/meisterwerk/README.md

 Inspired by this [project-layout](https://github.com/golang-standards/project-layout).
 #### `/internal`

-  This is actual application code go.
+  This is actual api code go.
+See [doc](https://github.com/Royalsspirit/meisterwerk/tree/main/internal/api)

 #### `/website`

   This is the place to put your project's website data.
-Here is a reactjs project
+Here is a reactjs project.
+See [doc](https://github.com/Royalsspirit/meisterwerk/tree/main/website)

 #### `/cmd`